Rashmi & Stephanie

 Dear Expectant Mother,

-We live in a luxury apartment complex in the heart of a metropolitan city in Texas.
-We have one dog (a Havanese named Albus) who loves kids, cuddling, and hiding his toys under furniture.
-Our community is very diverse and there are many families with small children who live in our apartment complex.
-Our neighborhood is safe, close to great schools, and has many parks within walking distance.
+We live in a new home in a mid-sized city in Texas.
+We built our house with a family in mind, so we have a big yard and lots of space for playtime.
+We have one dog (a Havanese named Albie) who loves kids, cuddling, and hiding his toys (and our socks) under furniture.
+Our community is very diverse, and there are many families with small children that live in our gated subdivision.
+Our neighborhood is safe and close to the best schools in the city, and there are many parks nearby.

 Our Extended Family